theouterlimitz/Audio-Mastering-Engine/README.md

 This is the flagship version of the project: a fully scalable, web-based audio mastering tool.
 Users can upload an audio file from any modern web browser, set mastering parameters, and receive a professionally mastered track, all powered by a robust backend on Google Cloud.

-The live application can be found here: [suspicious link removed]
+The live application can be found here: (https://audio-mastering-v2.ue.r.appspot.com/)

 ### Features